 In a review of this book David Healy, M.D., and Professor of Psychiatry at Cardiff University wrote: “Anatomy of an Epidemic investigates a profoundly troubling question: do psychiatric medications increase the likelihood that people taking them, far from being helped, are more likely to become chronically ill?
 In making a compelling case that our current psychotropic drugs are causing as much—if not more—harm than good, Robert Whitaker reviews the scientific literature thoroughly, demonstrating how much of the evidence is on his side.
 There is nothing unorthodox here—this case is solid and evidence-backed.
 If psychiatry wants to retain its credibility with the public, it will now have to engage with the scientific argument at the core of this cogently and elegantly written book.”

-Drug Company Lack of Ethics -Recent Tragic Example, Among Many
+Drug Company Lack of Ethics -A Tragic Example, Among Many

 Johnson & Johnson Markets Antipsychotic Drug Risperdal, for Unapproved Uses to Boost Profits at the Expense of Patients’ Health